Exotic symplectic manifolds from Lefschetz fibrations

 In particular $W_0$ and $W_1$ are not exact deformation equivalent; $W_1$ is the ``exotic'' version of $W_0$.
-We conjecture that such doppelg\"angers with vanishing wrapped Fukaya categories exist for wide classes of Liouville domains.
+After this work has been completed, Abouzzaid and Seidel in \cite{AS2} proved that such doppelg\"angers with vanishing wrapped Fukaya categories exist for all total spaces of Lefschetz fibrations of real dimension 6 and above.

 The rest of this paper is structured as follows.
-In section 2 we introduce Liouville domains and summarize their basic properties.
+In section 2 we introduce Liouville domains and exact symplectic manifolds with corners and summarize their basic properties.
 Sections 3 and 4 are concerned with exact Lefschetz fibrations for Liouville domains.
-We discuss thimbles, vanishing cycles, and matching cycles.
-In section 5 we proceed to construct our main objects of study - the Liouville domains $W_0$ and $W_1$ as total spaces of bifibrations.
+We discuss vanishing cycles, Dehn twists, thimbles, and matching cycles.
+In section 5 we proceed to construct our main objects of study - the Liouville domains $W_0$ and $W_1$ - as total spaces of Lefschetz fibrations.
 Section 6 reviews the basics of wrapped Floer cohomology and wrapped Fukaya categories as relevant to Lefschetz fibrations.
 Section 7 recalls Seidel's exact triangles in Floer cohomology and applies them to $W_0$ and $W_1$, proving the main non-symplectomorphism result.
 In the final section we put this paper into a general framework of computations of Floer-theoretic invariants of Liouville domains and discuss extensions of the present work to a more general setting.